hamzaali00/COVID-19_Risk_Assessment/README.md

 Our data comes from the Center for Disease Control, at data.cdc.gov, where many different datasets covering a variety of topics is available.
 Our dataset contains 14 columns and 472,000 rows.

-The primary question we are looking to answer with this dataset is:
+Some questions we are looking to answer with this dataset is:
 #### How did various health conditions contribute to COVID-19 Deaths?
 #### How did age contribute to COVID-19 Deaths?
 #### How did location contribute to COVID-19 Deaths?